ABOVE: Killarney Lakes at Killarney National Park

 Sources: Glengarriff Nature Reserve

-Barn owls are rarely seen during the day, and are only active late at night.
-Most frequently they can be seen flying across roads in car head-lights.
-They appear ghostly white, with no markings on the underwing.
-Given a close view, they show a remarkably intricate patterning on the wings, back and head.
+Barn owls are rarely seen during the day and are only active late at night.
+Most frequently they can be seen flying across roads in car headlights.
+They appear ghostly white, with no markings on the underwing, but on closer view they show a remarkably intricate patterning on the wings, back and head.